 Time spent watching video ads totaled more than 2.5 billion minutes during the month, with Hulu delivering the highest duration of video ads at 426 million minutes.
 Video ads reached 50 percent of the total U.S. population an average of 37.6 times during the month.
 Hulu delivered the highest frequency of video ads to its viewers with an average of 38.1.

-Topics: Analytics & Automated, Brand Metrics, Media & Entertainment, Online, Online & Mobile, Paid Search, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Media & Entertainment, Online, Online & Mobile, Paid Search, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties